 5. Stay indoors and enjoy the AC.

 If you live in a place that gets hot during the summer, you’ve probably heard that you should stay inside on hot days to keep your temperature from getting too high.
 While this can be good advice, it’s not the best advice to follow.
 In the absence of proper ventilation or a fully-functioning air conditioning system (check out these air conditioning services), you cannot be totally safe at home.
 Although it may seem counterintuitive, compared to other alternatives, the best way to keep your body temperature cool during a heatwave would be in fact to stay indoors.
-That’s because the temperature outside is going to stay cooler than outside your house.
+That’s because the temperature inside is going to stay cooler than outside your house.
 So, make sure you get your air-con checked by an expert ac repair Lynchburg company and enjoy the cool breeze and pleasant temperature conditions of your home!

 Whether you’re in the middle of a heatwave or just dreaming about it, you don’t want to risk getting heatstroke.
 If you’re wondering what you can do about it, you can find ways to prevent heat illness, including possible symptoms and how to prevent them.
 By managing how much time you spend in the sun and protecting yourself against the heat, you can prevent heatstroke and other heat illnesses from happening.